 shop you prefer can do the work for that amount.

-You also have the right to take your insurance company into small claims court.
-But you really need to weigh the benefits of getting the extra settlement you think you’re due versus the time and expense of trying
+- You also have the right to take your insurance company into small claims court.
+But you really need to weigh the benefits of getting the extra settlement you think you’re due versus the time and expense of trying to collect it.

-If you were injured in an accident, read Hold Out for a Better Auto Accident Personal Injury Settlement to learn how to get the best settlement.
+- If you were injured in an accident, read Hold Out for a Better Auto Accident Personal Injury Settlement to learn how to get the best settlement for your car accident claims.